digitalityinc/The-World-of-Data-VIsualization/mod-9/README.md

 # 📘 Module 9: Physical Simulation and Visualization

 This module introduces **physical simulation** and shows how computational models and visualization work together to represent and understand real-world physical systems.
-You will explore how simulations evolve over time and how visualization helps us interpret, validate, and debug simulated behavior.
+You will explore how simulations evolve over time and how visualization helps us **interpret, validate, and debug** simulated behavior.

+💡 **Why this matters:**
+Many real-world visualizations are built on top of simulations — from weather forecasts and traffic models to biomechanics and medical devices.
+Visualization plays a critical role in helping us **trust, question, and understand** what simulations are actually doing.

 ---